 In December 2016, the I.O.C. began disciplinary proceedings against 28 athletes who represented Russia at the previous Winter Games.
 Thus far, they have been ordered to return 11 medals, but in August six of the disqualified athletes told Reuters that they failed to do so.

 Russian president Vladimir Putin has denied any government involvement, and other officials have insinuated that Rodchenko masterminded the conspiracy himself.
-Rodchenko now lives in the United States but faces a recent related criminal charge in Russia, which could attempt to extradite him.
+Rodchenko now lives in the United States as part of the Witness Protection Program, but faces a recent related criminal charge in Russia, which could attempt to extradite him.
 In 2016, the World Anti-Doping Agency commissioned an independent investigator who verified Rodchenko’s account.

 Fogel’s documentary won prizes at this year’s Sundance Film Festival, Hamptons International Film Festival, and Critics Choice Documentary Awards.
 Watch the trailer below.